Mortal/designtojs/doc/examples.md

 console.log(text);
 ```

-This example translates to the following JavaScript:
+This example translates to the following JavaScript (beautified):

 ```js